 Why is practice so crucial?
 Because our minds are full of thoughts, full of afflictive emotions, and full of unhappiness.
+Most of us say that we feel stress on a regular basis.
 This is why dharma practice is really indispensable to us all.
 We can’t really do without it.
-It is better when we practice because right now our minds are completely under the control of our afflictive emotions.
+When we practice we can see how right now our minds are completely under the control of our afflictive emotions.
 If we apply ourselves to the practice of dharma, it becomes the antidote that we need for our afflictive emotions.

 Reflection Exercises: Are You Reducing Negative Emotions?